 Saint Joseph's Zeppole: traditional Neapolitan recipe, but baked and not fried.
 They can not be missed for Father's Day.

 The Sicilian cannoli: the original recipe of one of the most famous Sicilian sweet and not only.
-With thin skin, crisp and full of bubbles and a creamy filling of ricotta cheese.
+With thin skin, crunchy and full of bubbles and a creamy filling of …

 Sfinci di San Giuseppe, a traditional Sicilian sweet and fried ricotta stuffed that will make employees.
-In Sicily they are traditionally prepared for Father's Day, but they're also a great idea for Carnival.
+In Sicily they are traditionally prepared for Father's Day, but they are also …

 Sicilian Cartocci with ricotta and chocolate.
 The cones are one of the traditional fried sweet Sicilian pastries.
 Original recipe of Corsino pastry Palazzolo Acreide.

 Acciuleddi Carnival, Sardinian recipe: a crispy fried pasta glazed with honey and orange peel.
 With step by step video recipe

 Arrubiòlus: a difficult name for a Sardinian dessert easy and typical of Carnival.
 They are fried crackers, with ricotta and saffron.